pirilinchu/technical-test/README.md

 ### To Impove:

-- Developing a custom VideoPlayer must be implemented, it will allow more flexibility and controll over the video.
+- Developing a custom VideoPlayer must be done, it will allow more flexibility and controll over the video.
 The recomended apporach is to create a UIViewController with an AVPlayerViewController exposed to SwiftUI with a UIViewRepresentable.
 - Localizable String Variables could be added
 - Error handling could be improve
 - Generics could be used if more views are added, especially to the Banner